History Of Medical Marijuana in Maryland

 What does the future hold for the legalization of recreational marijuana in Maryland?
 In June 2019, the state created a task force, the Marijuana Legalization Workgroup, to study the topic.
 Legislators are currently deciding if cannabis should be handled by the state, or put on the ballot for Maryland voters to decide.

 We invite you to visit Nature’s Medicines to experience our impressive selection of pure, high quality medical marijuana products.
-We have a medical marijuana dispensary in Ellicott City and a medical marijuana dispensary in Crofton.
 Our devoted and knowledgeable Personal Service Providers will be happy to serve you and keep you updated on the latest cannabis news in Maryland.